syncfusion-content/js-api-docs/api/js/ejScroller.md

-It fires whenever the mouse wheel is rotated either in upwards or downwards
+It fires whenever the mouse wheel is rotated either in upwards or downwards.

 <table class="params">
 <thead>